quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-*command* – a shell command or script to execute on the local host.
+`command`: a shell command or script to execute on the local host.

-*commandWorkDir* – an optional work directory to pass to the executed command / script as the "current working directory".
+`commandWorkDir`: an optional work directory to pass to the executed command / script as the "current working directory".

-*commandArgs* – an optional, space-separated list of arguments to pass to the command / script.
+`commandArgs`: an optional, space-separated list of arguments to pass to the command / script.
 If you need to pass an argument containing spaces, enclose the argument value in double or single quotes.

 ## com.quartzdesk.executor.core.job.SshRemoteCommandExecutorJob
 A Quartz job implementation class that can be used to execute commands (e.g. shell commands) and scripts located on a remote host over SSH.
 This job requires the remote host to run the SSHD service through which commands and scripts are executed.

 This job supports the following job data map parameters:

-*sshHost* – a host name or IP of the remote host where the command or script should be executed.
+`sshHost`: a host name or IP of the remote host where the command or script should be executed.

-*sshPort* – an SSH port number of the SSHD service running on the remote host.
+`sshPort`: an SSH port number of the SSHD service running on the remote host.

-*sshUser* – an SSH username to authenticate the user with.
+`sshUser`: an SSH username to authenticate the user with.

-*sshPassword* - an SSH password to authenticate the user with if the password-based authentication should be used.
+`sshPassword`: an SSH password to authenticate the user with if the password-based authentication should be used.

-*sshPrivKeyFile* – filepath of the SSH private key file to authenticate the user with if the key-based authentication should be used.
+`sshPrivKeyFile`: – filepath of the SSH private key file to authenticate the user with if the key-based authentication should be used.

-*command* – a shell command or script to execute on the remote host.
+`command`: – a shell command or script to execute on the remote host.

-*commandArgs* – an optional, space-separated list of arguments to pass to the command / script.
+`commandArgs`: – an optional, space-separated list of arguments to pass to the command / script.
 If you need to pass an argument containing spaces, enclose the argument value in double or single quotes.

-If both *sshPassword* and *sshPrivKeyFile* are specified, then the key-based authentication takes precedence.
+If both `sshPassword` and `sshPrivKeyFile` are specified, then the key-based authentication takes precedence.

 ## com.quartzdesk.executor.core.job.UrlInvokerJob